Twyyx/Twyyx/README.md

-Second-year Bachelor of Technology student in Computer Science at the University Institute of Technology of Vannes.
+# Hey, I'm Lydéric !
+💼   I'm a student at IUT de Vannes

+I’m currently studying Computer Science and more pricesely Cybersecurity